Normative Data & RIT Scores

 Provide a context for comparing grade level achievement and growth in a single school relative to other schools across the nation.
 MAP Growth is the only interim assessment that provides school-level norms, helping you compare specific grade levels in your schools to students in the same grade across the nation.

-NWEA uses anonymous assessment data from over 10.2 million students to create national norms, placing your students and schools within a representative national sample.
-By drawing from an incredibly wide pool of anonymized test records (pulled from more than six million test events, 23,000 schools, and 49 states), we’re able to accurately represent the US school-age population.
+NWEA uses anonymous assessment data from over 11 million students to create national norms, placing your students and schools within a representative national sample.
+By drawing from an incredibly wide pool of anonymized test records (pulled from millions of test events from over 24,500 public schools in 5,800 districts, spread across all 50 states), we’re able to accurately represent the US school-age population.

 Unlock a world of potential with RIT